 - Accidental third party property damage due to the insured motorcycle.

 The maximum liability in case of repairs is the Insured declared value or the actual amount incurred for repair while the maximum liability in case of theft is the insured declared value.
 The basic concept of motorcycle insurance is that the insured customer would be returned to the situation right before the occurrence of the loss and the customer should not gain from the insurance.

 Is Motorcycle Insurance Important?

 As per the Motor vehicles act, 1938 it is mandatory for any motorcycle to have valid third party insurance to ply on public roads without which they may be fined up to Rs.5000 or up to 3 months imprisonment or both.
-The main reason behind the compulsory third party insurance rule is that in case of third party death cases the families of victims should be able to get some compensation from the other party by holding them responsible for the death.
+The main reason behind the compulsory third-party insurance rule is that in case of third party death cases the families of victims should be able to get some compensation from the other party by holding them responsible for the death.

-Your motorcycle insurance also covers the loss or damage to the motorcycle due to god made perils such as Cyclone and manmade perils such as Riots, Strike etc. In addition to this the claim is paid if your motorcycle is stolen by miscreants considering it as the total loss claim if the recovery of the 2 wheeler is not made by the police.
+Your motorcycle insurance also covers the loss or damage to the motorcycle due to god-made perils such as cyclones and manmade perils such as Riots, Strike, etc. In addition to this, the claim is paid if your motorcycle is stolen by miscreants considering it as the total loss claim if the recovery of the 2 wheeler is not made by the police.

 How to Calculate Motorcycle Insurance Premium Online?

-Motorcycle insurance premium can be calculated online using the portal Two Wheeler Insurance in 2 easy steps by entering the basic details of your motorcycle such as Make, Model, Variant, Date of registration, RTO etc and clicking on the submit button to get the premium from the top general health insurance companies.
+Motorcycle insurance premium can be calculated online using the portal best bike Insurance in 2 easy steps by entering the basic details of your motorcycle such as Make, Model, Variant, Date of registration, RTO, etc and clicking on the submit button to get the premium from the top general health insurance companies.

-Motor cycle insurance calculator can be found online on the portal and the premium calculation is made on the basis of the details submitted at the time of premium calculation.
+Motorcycle insurance calculator can be found online on the portal and the premium calculation is made on the basis of the details submitted at the time of premium calculation.
 Below are the factors which are used to calculate the motorcycle insurance premium:

 - Age: The age of the motorcycle determines the premium to be paid.
 For calculating the age of the motorcycle, the date of registration or the manufacturing date is taken into consideration by the motorcycle premium calculator.

 - Insured Declared Value (IDV): Insured declared value is the sum insured and the maximum liability of the insurance company in case of an accident.
-Higher the insured declared value, higher would be the premium.
+The higher the insured declared value, the higher would be the premium.
 It is important to strike a balance between the IDV and the premium to be paid.
 The IDV depends on the age of the vehicle and the common formula is that the IDV is depreciated by 10% each year.

 - No claim bonus: No claim bonus is also taken into consideration at the time of motorcycle premium calculation.
 No claim bonus is the discount provided by the insurance company on the own damage section for not making claims during the previous policy period.
 It is a kind of reward given to the customer for not making any claims during the previous policy periods.
-Higher the no claim bonus, lower would be the premium.
+Higher the no claim bonus lower would be the premium.

 How to Compare Motorcycle Insurance Plans?

 An increase in IDV increases the premium to be paid by the customer.
 It is advisable to opt for the maximum IDV and chose the insurance plan that is offering the maximum IDV at the least possible price.
-IDV comes into play in case of total loss or constructive total loss.
+IDV comes into play in the case of total loss or constructive total loss.

 - Claim Settlement Ratio: Claims are the most important part of the insurance process.
 The real usage of insurance comes into play at the time of claim settlement.
 It is important to compare the claim settlement ratio of the insurance companies before purchasing the motorcycle insurance policy as the claim settlement ratio reflects the chances of your claims getting settled.

 - Cashless Garages: Claim settlement can be done either cashless or reimbursement but the basic essence of taking an insurance policy is not to spend money at the time of claim.
-Cashless claim settlement option allows the customers to get their motorcycles repaired at any of the tie-up garages without paying the claim amount.
+The cashless claim settlement option allows the customers to get their motorcycles repaired at any of the tie-up garages without paying the claim amount.
 The claim amount in case of cashless settlement is paid by the insurance company directly to the garages.

-- Riders/Add-ons: Riders or add-ons are the extra benefit provided in the insurance policy with the payment of extra premium.
+- Riders/Add-ons: Riders or add-ons are the extra benefits provided in the insurance policy with the payment of an extra premium.
 The best motorcycle insurance policy should contain the riders or add-ons which help at the time of accidental damage and claim settlement.
-Riders or add-ons include extra coverage to the 2 wheeler such as Zero depreciation or bumper to bumper coverage, Consumables, Key protection etc. The riders/add-ons are offered by the insurance companies for a period of 2-3 years after which the riders would not be available.
-In case of big motorcycles with cubic capacity more than 350cc it is important to have the add-ons till 7 years of vehicle age as the repair cost of these high end motorcycles would be high.
-The high end motorcycles such as Bullet, Royal Enfield, Suzuki Hayabuza, and Yamaha FZ etc. should have the Bumper to bumper cover till the motorcycle reaches 7 years age.
+Riders or add-ons include extra coverage to the 2 wheeler such as Zero depreciation or bumper to bumper coverage, Consumables, Key protection, etc. The riders/add-ons are offered by the insurance companies for a period of 2-3 years after which the riders would not be available.

+- In the case of big motorcycles with a cubic capacity of more than 350cc, it is important to have the add on covers till 7 years of vehicle age as the repair cost of these high-end motorcycles would be high.
+The high-end motorcycles such as Bullet, Royal Enfield, Suzuki Hayabusa, and Yamaha FZ, etc. should have the Bumper to bumper cover till the motorcycle reaches 7 years ago.

 Premium amount is decided by the insurance companies and it should be reasonable and competitive.
-Too high premium or too less premium quotes should be avoided by the customers as there might be some hidden clause in it which reduces or increases the premium.
+Too high premium or too few premium quotes should be avoided by the customers as there might be some hidden clause in it that reduces or increases the premium.
 The premium comparison for your motorcycle can be done on the Online portal by entering the basic details of your motorcycle.

 How to Renew Motorcycle Insurance Policy Online?

 Motorcycle insurance can be renewed online using the portal with the help of our dedicated agents who guide you to select the right motorcycle insurance as per your requirements.
-We at PolicyBachat help our customers to get the inspection of vehicle done in case of requirement and help throughout the policy issuance process.
+We at PolicyBachat help our customers to get the inspection of vehicles done in case of requirement and help throughout the policy issuance process.

 Renewal of motorcycle insurance policy online should be done with caution as the customer gets many choices to select from the list of available options.
-All the above mentioned factors should be taken into consideration while purchasing the motorcycle insurance policy online.
+All the above-mentioned factors should be taken into consideration while purchasing the motorcycle insurance policy online.
 Motorcycle insurance policy can be renewed online with the below steps:

-- Click on the link PolicyBachat and select the two wheeler insurance option.
+- Click on the link PolicyBachat and select the two-wheeler insurance option.

-- Enter the details of your motorcycle; Make and model, Variant of the motorcycle, Fuel of the motorcycle, and Date of registration, RTO etc. and click enter.
+- Enter the details of your motorcycle; Make and model, Variant of the motorcycle, Fuel of the motorcycle, and Date of registration, RTO, etc. and click enter.

 - Quotes from different insurance companies will be displayed and you can choose the one which suits your requirements.

-- Pay the premium directly on the payment page of the insurance company and get instant motorcycle insurance policy.
+- Pay the premium directly on the payment page of the insurance company and get an instant motorcycle insurance policy.

 Advantages & Disadvantages of Long term Motorcycle Insurance Policy

 Motorcycle insurance can be taken for a period of 1 or 2 or 3 years depending on the requirement of the customer.
-Long term motorcycle insurance policies are those which offer insurance for more than 1 year.
-Both the first party and third party insurance can be taken for long term thereby preventing many hassles every year.
+Long-term motorcycle insurance policies are those which offer insurance for more than 1 year.
+Both the first party and third party insurance can be taken for the long term thereby preventing many hassles every year.
 Let us understand the advantages and disadvantages of long term motorcycle insurance or long term 2 wheeler insurance:

 - Long term motorcycle insurance helps in reducing the hassle to renew the insurance every year.
-In case you forget to renew your insurance and any accident happens, then without valid insurance the claim would not be settled.
+In case you forget to renew your insurance and any accident happens, then without valid insurance, the claim would not be settled.

 - Another advantage of long term motorcycle insurance is that the No claim bonus is given at the starting of the policy period and if any claims are made during this period the premium would not increase except for the NCB recovery if any.

-- Another disadvantage is that once the premium is paid for long term, the customer may find it difficult to cancel the policy if the service of the insurance company doesn’t meet the expectations of the insured customer.
+- Another disadvantage is that once the premium is paid for the long term, the customer may find it difficult to cancel the policy if the service of the insurance company doesn’t meet the expectations of the insured customer.